 Largo School Pueblito

 Located on a ridge point overlooking Largo Canyon, this pueblito consists of a two room structure, one which has the roof partially intact.
 The pueblito was named for the former school house in the canyon below.
-The remains of a third room to the east was once present and noted in the initial recordings of the site but no longer visible to day.
+The remains of a third room to the east was once present and noted in the initial recordings of the site but is no longer visible today.
 Other structures identified with the site include a hogan (in 1957, but subsequently never relocated) and the remnants of a masonry structure on a boulder as well as two burned rock piles below the main pueblito (Powers and Johnson 1987).
-Tree-ring analysis suggest a construction date between 1736 and 1737 (Towner 1997).

 : Ceramics documented at the site included Dinetah Gray, Gobernador Polychrome, Jemez Black-on-white, Zia, Santa Ana, and Acoma wares (Towner 1997).